limex/TrackTrivia/README.md

 1. https://open.spotify.com/ and play a track
 2. Open your lastfm Userpage (mine is https://www.last.fm/user/limex)
+3. Select one of your recently played tracks
-3. You will see an note/book icon near URL bar.
+4. You will see an note/book icon near URL bar.
 Click it.
-4. Select Wikipedia, for example.
+5. Select Wikipedia, for example.
-5. You can jump to Wikipedia for the played track/artist
+6. You can jump to Wikipedia for the played track/artist
-6. Left click: Open in a new tab.
+7. Left click: Open in a new tab.
 Middle click: Open the same tab.

+This should work on all lastfm pages as long as there is Artist/Track/Album Information listed in the URL

 ## Settings